dafny-lang/dafny/Source/DafnyLanguageServer/README.md

 Plugins are typically used to report additional diagnostics such as unsupported constructs for specific compilers (through the methods `Èrror(...)` and `Warning(...)` of the field `Reporter` of the class `Rewriter`)

 Note that all plugin errors should use the original program's expressions' token and NOT `Token.NoToken`, else no error will be displayed in the IDE.

-Morover, plugins should not write anything to `stdout` as it interferes with the communication protocol with the IDE.